robotframework/robotframework/doc/userguide/src/SupportingTools/Testdoc.rst

  -s, --suite <name>            Include suites by name.
  -i, --include <tag>           Include tests by tags.
  -e, --exclude <tag>           Exclude tests by tags.
+ -A, --argumentfile <path>     Text file to read more arguments from.
+Works
+                               exactly like `argument files`_ when running
+                               tests.
+New in Robot Framework 3.0.2.
  -h, --help                    Print this help in the console.

 All options except :option:`--title` have exactly the same semantics as same